 Depending on how long ago the data controller obtained their data, how they have processed it, and how long it has been retained for, there could be thousands of documents for you to trawl through.
 This significantly impacts on your normal day-to-day job and therefore causes an expense to the organisation.
 Data Controllers forget to account for the resources needed to collate, assess, redact, copy and release the data.
-All they receive is a £10 fee (if they have applied this in their procedure).

 We have undertaken a number of SARs on behalf of our clients; some have been very small and others have contained many thousands of documents.
 We have supported the housing, health, education, equine and legal sector carry out the disclosure obligations.